kubeflow/community/proposals/897-experiment-tracking/README.md

    Kubeflow-specific needs.
 If the upstream chart cannot accommodate Kubeflow's plugin, deployment, and authentication requirements in time for Phase 1, Kubeflow should maintain its own chart or manifests only until the upstream path is sufficient.
-1. Default Helm values that deploy MLflow into a dedicated namespace such as `kubeflow-mlflow`, separate from component namespaces.
+1. Default Helm values that deploy MLflow into `kubeflow-system`.
+Operators that want stronger isolation should treat overriding this to a dedicated namespace such as `kubeflow-mlflow` as a best practice.
 1. Kubeflow-specific documentation and examples covering the supported MLflow deployment pattern, multi-user authentication, Profiles integration, and any required Kubeflow packaging or configuration.
 1. Version guidance that tells operators which MLflow version, plugin revision, and chart configuration are supported by